JungUnYun/Bayer-interpolation/README.md

 ## Results
 Image : raw.RAW, size : 3264*2448, number of thread : 4
+MSE : 0.0020, bad pixels : 0.0081, DiffValue : -1039
+R and B channels is exactly same when I use round options.
+But G channel has 1 pixel value difference because of the padding.
 * round down

 |                      | test1 | test2 | test3 | test4 | test5 | Average |